mauri870/ransomware/README.md

 ```
 make
 ```
+The execution of `ransomware.exe` is locked to windows machines only.

 After that, a binary called `ransomware.exe` and a `server.exe` will be generated on the build folder

 By default, the server will listen on `localhost:8080`

-> DON'T RUN ANY BINARY IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!
+> DON'T RUN ransomware.exe IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!

 ## Usage and How it Works
 Feel free to edit the parameters across the files for testing.